On odd-dimensional modular tensor categories: Introduction

-As a consequence of our results, a non-pointed MNSD modular tensor category of rank between 17 and 23 cannot be weakly group-theoretical.
-There is an important conjecture in fusion categories that states that every weakly integral fusion category is weakly group-theoretical~\cite[Question 2]{ENO2}.
-Hence the veracity of this conjecture would imply that MNSD modular tensor categories of ranks between 17 and 23 are pointed.
-Moreover, this leads us to the following conjecture: \begin{conjecture} Odd-dimensional modular tensor categories have at least one non-trivial invertible object, i.e. they cannot be perfect. \end{conjecture}
+There is a major conjecture in fusion categories that states that every weakly integral fusion category is weakly group-theoretical~\cite[Question 2]{ENO2}.
+As a consequence of our results, a non-pointed odd-dimensional MTC of rank between 19 and 23 cannot be weakly group-theoretical.
+This follows since for weakly group-theoretical fusion categories there is a version of the Feit-Thompson theorem: if a weakly group-theoretical fusion category is odd-dimensional then it is solvable~\cite[Proposition 7.1]{NP}.
+It is known that solvable fusion categories contain non-trivial invertible objects~\cite[Proposition 4.5]{ENO2}.
+The veracity of this conjecture would imply that odd-dimensional MTCs of ranks between 19 and 23 are pointed.
+In fact, any perfect odd-dimensional MTC would yield a counter-example for said conjecture.
+This leads us to the following conjecture: \begin{conjecture} Odd-dimensional MTCs have at least one non-trivial invertible object, i.e. they cannot be perfect. \end{conjecture}